pingcap/tidb/docs/design/2018-10-19-table-partition.md

 ### Partition management

-There are many statements for partition management, but the current implementation could just parse the SQL and ignore them.
+There are many statements for partition management, but the current implementation could just parse the SQL statements and ignore them.

 ```
 ALTER TABLE ...
 REBUILD PARTITION ...